lmxatsh/sapia-server/README.md

 ### GET /

-`'Hello world'`will be returned when send GET request to /, and no authentication is need for this.
+`'Sapia Demo Project'`will be returned when send GET request to /, and no authentication is needed.

 ### POST /users/signup

 when sending POST request to /users/signup with a json data `{username, password}`, the user will be registered and the response of the registration will be returned.
 This call will return an error if username or password is missing.
-An error will also be return if the username already exists.
+An error will also be returned if the username already exists.

 ##### Request data: